 If repairs are needed to the body or to the hull contact your authorized Sea-Doo Sport Boats dealer.
 For paint touch up to mechanical parts use BRP spray paint.
-For minor Gelcote† repairs, a repair kit is available from Gelcote International (www.gelcote.ca).
+For minor Gelcote[†] repairs, a repair kit is available from Gelcote International at www.gelcote.com.
 Replace damaged labels/decals.